 Having normal and abnormal tissue allows researchers and clinicians to see what has gone wrong.
-A donation from an individual without your illness (so-called ‘control’) is equally valuable for research, because every research project requires control tissue for comparative purposes.
-We therefore gratefully welcome such donations and encourage unaffected spouses and family members to consider registering as donors of control tissue
+A donation from an individual without a history of brain injury (so-called ‘control’) is equally valuable for research, because every research project requires control tissue for comparative purposes.
+We therefore welcome such donations and encourage unaffected spouses and family members to consider registering as donors of control tissue

 What is a post-mortem examination?

 A post-mortem examination happens after someone has died.
 It may establish the cause of death and allows for donated tissue to be recovered.
 It is an orderly process supervised by a consultant pathologist.
 It should be carried out within 24 hours after death but may be delayed for up to 72 hours.

 As the post-mortem is usually carried out as soon as possible after death, ideally within 24-72 hours, funeral arrangements should not be delayed.